PierrickPochelu/EnsembleSelectionJax/README.md

 Greedy  | O(n*L) forwards | 10K
 Greedy with Jax  | O(n) backwards** | 10

-* 1 forward means 'ensemble of models in prediction phase' **cost of 1 forward approximatively equal 1 backward
+*1 forward means 'ensemble of models evaluated in forward phase'

+**cost of 1 forward approximatively equal to 1 backward

 Greedy with Jax is a gradient-informed method much less computing intensive than standard Greedy approach.
 For all methods, n controls the trade-of between prediction quality (e.g., accuracy, MSE,...) and speed (ensemble selection time, pred-per-second, prediction latency).